p0pr0ck5/lua-resty-influx/README.md

 *Syntax*: local ok, err = influx:buffer()

 Buffer the contents of the data point associated with the current object for later flushing.
-Returns true on success; otherwise, returns false and a string describing the error (such as invalid conditions in which to buffer)
+Returns true on success; otherwise, returns false and a string describing the error (such as invalid conditions under which to buffer).

 ####influx:flush